 Although it night appear that the truth would die with the decease, that is not necessarily the case.
 DNA testing technology has advanced to such a stage that there are alternative options available to establish the identity of a parent.
 DNA Relationship Testing is a technique that can be used to determine relationships by screening members of the immediate family of the deceased in order to establish the relationship.
-It is possible to test grandparents, uncles and aunts, nieces and nephews and also brothers and sisters and carry out a comparison with the DNA of the child to prove a relationship.
+It is possible to test grandparents, uncles and aunts, nieces and nephews and also brothers and sisters (by carrying out a test between siblings) and carry out a comparison with the DNA of the child to prove a relationship.
 Not only that, but there are alternative more direct ways of performing the paternity test as exemplified by the three scenarios below.

 Case 1 – The Alleged Father has Recently Passed Away

 If less than a week has passed since the deceased died, then if permission can be obtained, fingernail cuttings and a hair sample with root attached can be used to extract DNA samples to establish paternity.
 It is a more complex procedure than a buccal swab, but the DNA matching is just as accurate.
 Make sure that your choice of DNA laboratory can process such samples to extract their DNA.

 Case 2 – The Type of Sample Available

 The samples obtained in Case 1 are ideal, but are not possible if the deceased has already been interred or cremated.
 In such a case, indirect samples will be necessary: samples such as a used tissue, cigarette or drinking glass.
 DNA collected from these can be used to prove the paternity of a child, although the sample must be recent.
 Another problem is the size of the sample: many such samples do not yield sufficient DNA for accurate comparison.

 Case 3 – Exhumation of the Body